-We are a biotechnology company focused primarily on the development of new products for diseases caused by inflammation and inborn errors of metabolism that are thought to be related to naturally occurring toxic and pro-inflammatory chemical species known as aldehydes.
-We have developed a series of aldehyde traps, molecules that are designed specifically to sequester and allow for the degradation of aldehydes.
-Our most advanced aldehyde trap, NS2, is a novel product candidate that we are developing for the treatment of:
+We are a biotechnology company focused primarily on the development of new products for inflammation, inborn errors of metabolism, and other diseases that are thought to be related to endogenously generated toxic and pro-inflammatory chemical species known as aldehydes.
+We are developing ADX-102, as well as other novel product candidates, including ADX-103 and ADX-104, that are designed specifically to sequester aldehydes, for the treatment of:

-- Allergic Conjunctivitis, a common disease that affects more than 20% of the population worldwide, and related rare allergic ocular diseases that are characterized by inflammation of the conjunctiva (a membrane covering part of the front of the eye), resulting in ocular itching, excessive tear production, swelling, and redness; - Noninfectious Anterior Uveitis, a severe inflammatory eye disease that can lead to blindness; - Sjögren-Larsson Syndrome, a rare inborn error of metabolism caused by mutations in an enzyme that metabolizes fatty aldehydes, resulting in severe skin and neurological disorders; and - Succinic Semi-Aldehyde Dehydrogenase Deficiency (SSADH Deficiency), a rare inborn error of metabolism caused by genetic mutations in an aldehyde-metabolizing enzyme that lead to severe neurological disease.
+- Noninfectious Anterior Uveitis, a rare severe inflammatory eye disease that can lead to blindness; - Allergic Conjunctivitis, a common disease that affects more than 20% of the population worldwide, and related rare allergic ocular diseases that are characterized by inflammation of the conjunctiva (a membrane covering part of the front of the eye), resulting in ocular itching, excessive tear production, swelling, and redness; - Dry Eye Syndrome, a common inflammatory disease characterized by insufficient moisture and lubrication associated with the anterior surface of the eye, leading to ocular irritation, burning, stinging, and, in severe cases, loss of vision; - Sjögren-Larsson Syndrome (SLS), a rare inborn error of metabolism caused by mutations in an enzyme that metabolizes fatty aldehydes, resulting in severe skin and neurological disorders; and - Succinic Semi-Aldehyde Dehydrogenase (SSADH) Deficiency, a rare inborn error of metabolism caused by genetic mutations in an aldehydemetabolizing enzyme that lead to severe neurological disease.

-In 2015, we began clinical testing of NS2 in diseases where we believe aldehyde trapping may improve symptoms and slow or prevent disease progression.
-In February 2016, we announced that the results of a randomized, parallel-group, double-masked, vehicle-controlled Phase II clinical trial of NS2 ophthalmic solution in patients with allergic conjunctivitis demonstrated statistically and clinically significant activity of NS2 over vehicle in reducing ocular itching and tearing.
-In May 2016, we announced that the results of our randomized, parallel-group, investigator-masked, active-controlled Phase II clinical trial of NS2 ophthalmic solution in patients with noninfectious anterior uveitis demonstrated that NS2 was not statistically different from standard-of-care corticosteroid therapy (which may lead to cataracts and glaucoma in some patients) in reducing inflammatory cell count in the anterior chamber of the eye.
-There were no serious adverse events reported in either of these trials.
-In the third quarter of 2016, we expect to report results of our randomized, parallel-group, double-masked, vehicle-controlled Phase II clinical trial of a dermatologic formulation of NS2 for the treatment of the skin manifestations of Sjögren-Larsson Syndrome (SLS).
+In February 2016, we announced that the results of a randomized, parallel-group, double-masked, vehicle-controlled Phase 2a clinical trial of ADX-102 ophthalmic solution in patients with allergic conjunctivitis demonstrated statistically and clinically significant activity of ADX-102 over vehicle in reducing ocular itching and tearing.
+In May 2016, we announced that the results of our randomized, parallel-group, investigator-masked, active-controlled Phase 2 clinical trial of ADX-102 ophthalmic solution in patients with noninfectious anterior uveitis demonstrated that ADX-102 reduced inflammatory cell count in the anterior chamber of the eye to a degree similar to that of standard-of-care corticosteroid therapy (which may lead to cataracts and glaucoma in some patients), but without the intraocular pressure elevations that were observed in subjects treated with corticosteroids.
+In August 2016, we announced that the results of a randomized, parallel-group, double-blind, vehicle-controlled clinical trial of a dermatologic formulation of ADX-102 for the treatment of the skin manifestations of SLS demonstrated clinically relevant activity of ADX-102 in diminishing the severity of ichthyosis, a serious dermatologic condition characteristic of SLS.
+There were no serious adverse events reported in any of these trials.